aliciajpan/cake-game/README.md

     - Trying attaching the generation of cakes to the action of pressing the PLAY button the Menu Page instead of loading into the Play Page
     - A lot of console logging

 Take a look at the `mystery-bug` branch if you'd like!

+Running from that branch instead of `main` will most likely yield more stable cake expiry behaviour, but the cakes will not be randomly generated every time.

 <sub>pray for me</sub>